yognevoy/yognevoy/README.md

 ## Hello there :wave:

 My name is Yaroslav Ognevoy.
-I'm a passionate backend web developer focused on creating efficient and scalable applications.
-With over two years of experience in software development, I specialize in building robust backend services using PHP, Python, and Go.
+I'm a Backend Developer with 3+ years of experience in web development.
+I build backend systems and RESTful services, handling databases, integrations, and background processes, using PHP, Python, and Go.

-In my career, I've developed various backend services, including Telegram bots and backend systems for existing CRM platforms.
-My expertise includes working with ORM, message queues, and AWS services to ensure high performance and reliability.
+Working with modern PHP frameworks, relational databases, and API-based architectures.

 ## Social media
 Contact me on Telegram for work proposals or any questions.